Gapped momentum states: Generalized Hydrodynamics, Quasihydrodynamics and applications

 A similar earlier idea is related to the definition of relativistic hydrodynamics and the Israel-Stewart formalism \cite{1979AnPhy.118..341I}.
 Relativistic hydrodynamics \cite{Kovtun:2012rj} involves the conservation equation for the stress tensor $\nabla_\mu T^{\mu\nu}=0$, where the stress tensor at second order reads:

 where $\epsilon$ is the energy density, $u^\mu$ is velocity field, $p$ is pressure, $\eta$ is viscosity, $\Delta^{\mu\nu}=u_\mu u_\nu+g_{\mu\nu}$ and $\sigma_{\mu\nu}$ is shear stress tensor.
 Within the second-order hydrodynamics, the relevant transverse mode is again a diffusive mode whose diffusion constant is given by viscosity $D=\eta/(\epsilon+p)$.
 Understanding the operation of this mode has issues for several reasons.
 The group velocity of the diffusive mode $|\partial \omega/\partial k| = 2 D k$ grows arbitrarily at large momentum because of its diffusive nature, and its propagation becomes superluminal and acausal.
 However, the superluminality takes place in a regime which is out of control of the second order and low-momentum approximation.
 Another related problem is that the corresponding Green function violates specific sum rules and therefore violates unitarity \cite{forster1975hydrodynamic}.
 There has been a lengthy discussion about the possible acausality problem of the linearized relativistic hydrodynamics which is mainly a problem for numerical simulations.

-A possible and famous resolution is the so-called Israel-Stewart mechanism.
+A possible resolution is the so-called Israel-Stewart mechanism.
 The idea is to extend the stress tensor \eqref{str} to next order, introducing new terms in the expansion.
 One of the coefficients that needs to be added plays the role of ''relaxation time'' and is usually denoted as $\tau_{\Pi}$.
 Once this extension is performed, the equation for the diffusive mode is modified as:

 from which the $k$-gap emerges.
 Note that the group velocity is now subluminal:

 and no casuality-related problem appears.